British Indian Ocean Territory: Development

 During the 1980s, Mauritius asserted a claim to sovereignty for the territory, citing the 1965 separation as illegal under international law, despite their apparent agreement at the time.
-The UK does not recognise Mauritius' claim, but has agreed to cede the territory to Mauritius when it is no longer required for defence purposes.
-The Seychelles also made a sovereignty claim on the islands.
+The UK did not agree with the legal argument, but agreed to cede the territory to Mauritius when it was no longer required for defence purposes.
+According to the CIA World Factbook, the Seychelles also had a sovereignty claim on the islands.
+In 1982, the UK and US agreed waste would be shipped away from the territory.
+On 27 December 1984, Mauritius established an exclusive economic zone (EEZ) which included the waters around the BIOT, an action protested by the UK.